'I certainly won't be holding Saturday classes:' LSU students, faculty unhappy about Saturday makeup days

 “Even then, I still have to try to get to sleep,” Breaux added.

-For anyone who was unaware, LSU won the College Football Playoff Championship on the night of Jan.
-13. The Mercedes-Benz Superdome-- along with surrounding bars and restaurants-- were filled to the brim with LSU and Clemson fans.
+LSU won the College Football Playoff Championship on the night of Jan.
+13. The Mercedes-Benz Superdome along with surrounding bars and restaurants were filled to the brim with LSU and Clemson fans.

 “The University seems confused about the difference between ‘cancel’ and ‘postpone,’” Lafayette Attorney Kathy Hurst commented on Facebook.
-“If they [classes] were cancelled, they shouldn’t have to make them up.“
+“If [classes] were canceled, they shouldn’t have to make them up.“

-Many professors have already cancelled class for this upcoming Saturday, especially since LSU faculty members already had to come to work the day of the championship despite classes being cancelled.
+Many professors have already canceled class for this upcoming Saturday, since faculty members already had to work the day of the championship.

 “I certainly won’t be holding Saturday classes,” Mass Communication Professor Robert Mann said in a tweet.